 There are more than 60 counties in Colorado, each with their own regulations, rules, and zoning policies.
 Hog Haven Farm strives to educate potential pig owners by providing pertinent information for various counties in Colorado, where laws differ on keeping a pig as a pet.
 Unfortunately, many pigs are classified as livestock; while we strive to change the conceptions of potbelly pigs, owners and potential owners of these wonderful creatures must be aware of laws in the counties in which they reside.
 When owners are forced to remove their pigs because of zoning laws, the results are heartbreaking and devastating.
 Hog Haven Farm hopes to educate you before you are forced to re-home your pet!
 Below are resources you may find helpful for legally keeping your potbelly pig.
-We keep this page up to date as we obtain new information.
+We keep this page up to date as we obtain new information, but please, contact your county zoning if you have questions about pig ownership.

 Denver Metro Areas

-City of Aurora, Adams and Arapahoe Counties: Potbelly pigs are banned in suburban areas; please check your specific zoning!
-If you reside in A or RA zoning, you may keep livestock, which includes potbelly pigs.
+City of Aurora (Adams and Arapahoe Counties): Potbellied pigs are banned in suburban areas; please check your specific zoning!
+If you reside in A or RA zoning, you may keep livestock, which includes potbellied pigs.
 Please visit this link for more information.
 You may petition zoning in City of Aurora to keep a pig as an emotional support animal (ESA), but the process is arduous and not guaranteed.

 City and County of Denver: A Livestock or Fowl Permit allows an individual to keep livestock or fowl such as, but not limited to, horses, mules, donkeys, burros, cattle, sheep, goats, swine, chickens, geese, ducks, or turkeys on their property.
 Potbelly pigs fall into the livestock category as swine.
 In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of the Division of Animal Care and Control at 1241 W Bayaud Ave, Denver, CO 80223, with specific information.
 A formal request must be submitted to Zoning, and if Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Animal Control.
 The owner then must purchase the permit from Animal Control.
 Please visit this link for more information.